rev22/Evolving/README.md

 #### Notes

-The only caveat is that this doesn't work with classes that have non-empty constructors.
-So you have to use named constructors.

-This is not necessarily bad, as named constructors are warmly adviced by many expert JS programmers.
+You can define custom implicit constructor in the Evolutions, by modifying '@constructor'.
+However it is adviced as a good practice to use named, fluent constructor instead.
+This makes it more explicit what is happening during an object's construction, and it helps in the long run if you are going to combine multiple evolutions.

-In this document, for simplicity we used the term class instead of the more technically correct term "constructor".
-But you don't need to know about this technical detail to use this library.
+For simplicity we used the common term "class" instead of the technically more correct term "constructor".
+Javascript has a prototypal object system, so there is no clear class/instance distinction.
+For most use cases, you can use the library without knowing this detail.

 ### Copyright and licensing